AthenZ/athenz/roadmap.md

 The following is the list of features that the Athenz team is working or planning to work on.
-At Verizon Media, we review our list every quarter and decide which features will be implemented during that quarter.
+At Yahoo, we review our list every quarter and decide which features will be implemented during that quarter.
 Additionally, we implement several smaller features as they're requested by our customers.